thedemodev/oui/CONTRIBUTING.md

     * Paste in new release contributions from the `CHANGELOG.md` release notes section from step 3 above into the Description field
     * Click Publish Release
 8. Bump the OUI version number in Optimizely's [`package.json`](https://github.com/optimizely/optimizely/blob/devel/src/www/frontend/package.json) and [test to ensure compatibility](https://docs.google.com/document/d/1TTfdhCSH7mPBeUzVme99qHR-QsFg7PTKP2lGqB9Dk3Y/edit#heading=h.ktasdjfn5j1h).
+    * For a Minor bump: in the Optimizely repo run `yarn upgrade optimizely-oui`, which will update the version in the `yarn.lock` file
+        * For a Major bump
+            - Run `yarn upgrade optimizely-oui@[version #]`, which will update the version in the `yarn.lock` file
+            - Ex: `yarn upgrade optimizely-oui@43.x.x`
+    * Make a PR that links to the OUI release and includes descriptions of the issues fixed and the JIRA ticket numbers for the fixes in this release
+        - You should expect to see the yarn.lock file changed
 9. You're done :sunglasses: